 The Great Second Courses of Scotland’s Famous Clubs

 Scotland is widely recognised as the birthplace of golf, with a rich history that has produced some of the world's most iconic courses.
-Golfers from around the globe flock to Scotland to experience renowned championship layouts like Royal Troon, Carnoustie, Royal Dornoch, Prestwick and Turnberry.
+Golfers from around the globe flock to Scotland to experience renowned championship layouts like Royal Troon, Carnoustie, Royal Dornoch, Gleneagles and Turnberry.
 However, while these celebrated courses are rightfully revered, many golfers often overlook the 'second' courses at these prestigious clubs, which offer outstanding golfing experiences in their own right.
 These secondary layouts are often less crowded, easier to book and more affordable but just as challenging, scenic, and exquisitely maintained.
 Let's explore some of the most notable second courses at Scotland’s famous golf clubs.

 Carnoustie Golf Links: Buddon and Burnside Courses